Crime of Passion (1957 film): Plot

-Reception and legacy
+Reception

 In a contemporary review for The New York Times, Howard Thompson called the film a "most curiously misguided dramatic missile" and criticized Stanwyck's performance: "[N]ever has she switched gears so abruptly during one performance as in this odd number ...
 As for Miss Stanwyck's transition from the nice, sassy gal in the press room to a maniacal stalker, we don't believe it.
 Come off it, Miss Stanwyck."

 In a review for the Los Angeles Times, critic Philip K. Scheuer wrote: "The woman's character is so completely amoral—as is the tone of the whole picture—that I never found it quite convincing.
 And this despite an attempt to explain her 'drive' in terms of psychological instability.
 Also, as I say, this is our Barbara.
 She really shouldn't do this to us."

 A review in The Boston Globe also questioned the film's believability: "[T]he writer and director have so often telegraphed their punches, so often overstated the case, that it becomes a rather unbelievable, squirmy sort of tale."

-Mystery Science Theater 3000 alumni Mary Jo Pehl and Bridget Nelson spoofed the film via RiffTrax on February 23, 2024.